Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

 #### Network Message ID

-Network Message ID is a unique message ID value that persists across copies of the message that may be created due to bifurcation, and across the message transport process.
-It's very dynamic and differs even for the copy of the message's specific instance.
+Network Message ID is a unique message ID value that prevails across copies of the message that may be created due to bifurcation, and across the message transport process.
+It's very dynamic wherein its value differs for even a copy of the message's specific instance.
 Therefore, each copied version of the instance will have a different Network Message ID.

-You can use the Network Message ID when you need to locate a specific instance of a message in Exchange online, for example, when analyzing message threads.

-You can locate Network Message ID in the following locations:

-- In [Message tracking logs](../../../ExchangeServer/mail-flow/transport-logs/message-tracking.md) in Exchange Servers
-- In [Enhanced message trace reports](message-trace-modern-eac.md) in Exchange Online
-- By inspecting [message headers](https://support.microsoft.com/en-us/office/view-internet-message-headers-in-outlook-cd039382-dc6e-4264-ac74-c048563d212c) from Outlook

-For example, you can locate Network Message ID with the help of the following message headers in Exchange Online:

-- `X-MS-Exchange-Organization-Network-Message-Id`, or

-- `X-MS-Exchange-CrossTenant-Network-Message-Id`

-You can also use the following command to locate the Network Message ID in Exchange Online:

-`Get-MessageTrace -MessageTraceId 2bbad36aa4674c7ba82f4b307fff549f -SenderAddress john@contoso.com -StartDate 06/13/2022 -EndDate 06/15/2022 | Get-MessageTraceDetail`

-> [!NOTE]
-> The parameter **-MessageTraceId** is a parameter corresponding to the **Network Message ID** parameter.
-Hence, it's effectively an alternative and/or an equivalent to the **Network Message ID** parameter.

-In the above example, the **Get-MessageTrace** cmdlet retrieves trace information for messages that have the Message Trace ID **2bbad36aa4674c7ba82f4b307fff549f** and that are sent by john@contoso.com between June 13, 2022, and June 15, 2022.
-This cmdlet then pipelines the retrieved trace information to the **Get-MessageTraceDetail** cmdlet.

 The differences between Network Message ID and Message ID are described in the following table: